 These conceptual sketches only give a hint of such a living documentation.
 The scenarioo team is currently working at enhancing their awesome living documentation tool to include additional tests (currently UI tests) as well as manually edited mark down files into their generated documentation.
 Looks very promising.

-Hope to see something like this fairly soon so I don’t waste my time keeping some detailed documentation up-to-date that has been recorded much more reliably at another place.
+Hope to see something like this fairly soon so I don’t waste my time keeping documentation up-to-date that has been recorded much more reliably at another place.